 x2 = -x – yi

-For example, if the complex number is 12 + 16i, the square roots are 4 + 2i and -4 – 2i, which can be verified using a web application:
+For example, for 12 + 16i, the square roots are 4 + 2i and -4 – 2i.
+Verify using this web application.

 Applications of Complex Numbers

-Complex numbers are used in various fields:
+Complex numbers are applied across various disciplines:

-- Fractals: The Mandelbrot set is defined using complex numbers
+The Mandelbrot set is defined using complex numbers

 Conclusion